c-h-/universal-native-boilerplate/README.md

 Pro Tip: Use [Redex](http://fbredex.com/) to optimize your app before publishing.

 ### iOS and macOS
+_Note: The React Native macOS platform is not considered production-ready.
+Evaluate for yourself if the platform is ready for your app's needs._

 ![macOS Screenshot](/boilerplate/docs/images/macos.png?raw=true)
 ![iOS Screenshot](/boilerplate/docs/images/ios.png?raw=true)
 #### SDK Setup